 Best Home Loan Rates Australia (2026)

-Variable home loan rates have shifted significantly as the RBA adjusted the cash rate.
-The gap between the cheapest non-bank lenders and the big four is now over 0.80% p.a. — on a $600,000 loan that's roughly $5,000 a year in extra interest.
+Variable home loan rates move with the RBA cash rate, and the gap between the cheapest non-bank lenders and the big four is wide — often more than 0.70% p.a., which on a $600,000 loan is thousands of dollars a year in extra interest.
 We've ranked the top picks by use case to help you find the right fit.

 Our Top Picks for 2026